-- (a) has effect, and may be varied or terminated, as if it were a contract entered into between the employer and the employee; and - (b) has effect regardless of the provisions of any contract of employment referred to in section 97UE(2) between the employer and the employee.
+- if there are no such provisions, his or her employment becomes subject to a contract of employment containing the same provisions as those of the EEA that was refused registration, other than - the provision specifying the term of the EEA; - (ii) the EEA dispute provisions. - A contract referred to in subsection (1)(b) - has effect, and may be varied or terminated, as if it were a contract entered into between the employer and the employee; and - has effect regardless of the provisions of any contract of (b) employment referred to in section 97UE(2) between the employer and the employee.